DerekTurtleRoe/ares/docs/interface/ares.md

 **Size**
 determines the size
-of the emulated console's video output when higan is running in windowed mode
+of the emulated console's video output when ares is running in windowed mode
 (as opposed to fullscreen).
 The menu-items that indicate particular sizes are only approximate, since